 If the group performs as expected, with claims in line with the estimated amount, their rate for the next year may be similar or have a minimal increase for inflation.

 However, if the group experiences more claims than estimated, there will be increases — sometimes significant ones — in the premium for the next year.
-If claims remain high or a group's demographics suggest increased risk for high claims, it may be advantageous for a group to switch back to a fully insured plan.
+If claims remain high or a group's demographics suggest increased risk for high claims, it may be advantageous for a group to switch back to a fully-insured plan.

 Who benefits most from a level-funded plan?

 Small groups made up of healthy individuals stand to save the most when implementing a level-funded plan.
 Because level-funded groups do not rely on community rated risk pools, their costs may be lower than their experience in fully insured Affordable Care Act (ACA) plans.
-Fully funded plans may include many high-risk individuals, which can raise rates for everyone who uses the plan.
+Fully-insured plans may include many high-risk individuals, which can raise rates for everyone who uses the plan.

 Small, healthy groups are also likely to have lower rate increases due to fewer claims.
 Over a few years, they could see substantial savings when compared to a fully insured ACA plan — as much as 30%, by some estimates.